About STABLE Accounts

 STABLE Accounts have some similar features to normal bank accounts, but they are not checking or savings accounts.
 STABLE Accounts are investment accounts, similar to 529 college savings accounts or 401(k) retirement accounts.
 When you deposit money into your STABLE Account, your money will be invested in different options that you choose.
 While you can still withdraw and spend your money whenever you need it, STABLE Accounts also allow you to grow your money and to save long-term for disability expenses.

 The Achieving a Better Life Experience ("ABLE") Act was passed by Congress in December of 2014.
 It is the federal legislation that allows families and individuals with disabilities the opportunity to create tax-advantaged accounts that can be used to help maintain health, independence, and quality of life.
 To read the legislation, visit this link.

-South Carolina HB3768 established the rules for SC ABLE.
+South Carolina HB3768 established the South Carolina ABLE Savings Program.
 The Office of South Carolina State Treasurer Curtis Loftis administers this program.